-The following required paperwork can be found on the CC Student Employment webpage or inperson at the Office of Financial Aid & Student Employment.

-Paperwork for domestic students includes the following documents and must be turned into the Office of Financial Aid and Student Employment.
+The following required paperwork can be found on the CC Student Employment webpage or in-person at the Office of Financial Aid & Student Employment.
+The following documents must be completed and turned into the Office of Financial Aid and Student Employment by IN-PERSON appointment only.